shaboon/ideal-octo-giggle/README.md

 ## License

-This application holds all standard rights and does not exceed that standard.
+This application holds all standard rights.

 ## Features

 You will be able to find a nav-bar along the top of the page.
-Furthermore, whereever applicable, there are links that will lead you to the desired/relevant resource
+Furthermore, whereever applicable, there are links that will lead you to the desired/relevant resource.